-California’s fall fire season is quickly becoming one of its most destructive yet.
-Since the start of the Fire Siege on October 8, CAL FIRE responded to 250 wildfires in California.
+Each year, wildfires in California get larger and more destructive than previous seasons'.
+In 2017, since the start of the Fire Siege on October 8, CAL FIRE responded to 250 wildfires in California.
 At its peak,11,000 firefighters battled 21 major wildfires that forced 100,000 people to evacuate, destroyed an estimated 8,400 homes and businesses, destroyed over 245,000 acres, and tragically took the lives of 42 people.
-CALFIRE announced that the Tubbs Fire alone has broken the record as the most destructive wildfire in California’s history.
+CALFIRE announced that the Tubbs Fire alone had broken the record as the most destructive wildfire in California’s history.

 CA Wildfire Facts